Ijtihed/JunctionBackEnd-KONE-/README.md

 # Main Project

-This repository is part of a larger project.
-The main GitHub repository that incorporates this one can be found here:
+This repository is part of a larger unity project.
+The main Unity GitHub repository that incorporates this into a mobile application one can be found here:

 [Main Repository](https://github.com/FilippoGrosso02/TestBIM_proj)